Our Story

 Bill Hart-Davidson, Co-Inventor of Eli Review

-Bill works closely with Mike and Jeff to guide Eli’s development and to make sure that it is consistent with trustworthy learning theory and good writing pedagogy from the inside out.
-He can be frequently found at the whiteboard sketching flow diagrams at a furious pace or in front of a group of teachers helping them to reimagine their classrooms as dynamic peer-learning spaces using Eli.
+Bill worked closely with Mike and Jeff to guide Eli’s development and ensure consistency with trustworthy learning theory and good writing pedagogy from the inside out.
+He was frequently found at the whiteboard sketching flow diagrams at a furious pace or in front of a group of teachers helping them reimagine their classrooms as dynamic peer-learning spaces using Eli.
+We miss him terribly.

 Jeff Grabill, Co-Inventor of Eli Review